karma-git/kb/ansible/roles/ubuntu-gui/README.md

-andrewhorbach.devops-env  # TBD
+andrewhorbach.ubuntu-gui  # TBD
 =========

-A role that installs a lot of useful tools for a DevOps Engineer daily routine, such as:
+A role that installs a ubuntu gui and some useful desktop apps: vscode, telegram, notion and etc.

-- zsh + ohmyzsh + starship
-- docker engine, docker-compose
-- ansible, awscli, jq, kubectl, helm, terraform
-- some programming languages (go, nodejs, python)

 Requirements
 ------------